nooxnet/smart-meter-mbus-dlms/readme.md

 Before you create a service I'd suggest to disable all logging.
 So in the "debug" section of the config file set everything to false.
-Also note that "maxBytes", "maxTelegrams" and "maxApplicationDataUnits" must be all set to 0.
-Else the script would prematurely stop.
+Also note that "maxBytes", "maxTelegrams" and "maxApplicationDataUnits" must all be set to 0.
+Else the script would stop prematurely.

 To create a service I followed those links:
 - https://natancabral.medium.com/run-node-js-service-with-systemd-on-linux-42cfdf0ad7b2